Tracing Moral Foundations in Large Language Models: Conclusions

 \section{Conclusions}

 This paper investigated the internal organization of moral foundations in LLMs.
-Our results support three main findings: (1) moral foundations are encoded as distinct linear directions that crystallize in the model’s final layers, forming clear internal separation boundaries that align with human moral perception; (2) these broad foundation directions are composed of more interpretable, atomic features; and (3) these representations are causally meaningful, as targeted interventions on the identified directions and features can directly and predictably modulate moral behavior.
+Our results support three main findings: (1) moral foundations are encoded as distinct linear directions in the residual stream that emerge during pretraining and are selectively rewired, rather than formed de novo, by post-training, with their geometric structure aligning with human moral perception; (2) these broad foundation directions are composed of more interpretable, atomic features; and (3) these representations are causally meaningful, as targeted interventions on the identified directions and features can directly and predictably modulate not only moral behavior but also related psychological constructs.
 By moving beyond surface-level observations, we provide a structural account of how moral values are anchored in LLM latent space.

 These findings not only offer insight into interpretable mechanisms inside LLMs and practical questions in AI safety, but also speak to long-standing debates in moral psychology about the structure of human morality.
 By showing that LLMs naturally separate moral content into multiple, irreducible geometric dimensions rather than a single harm-based continuum, our work provides computational support for pluralist frameworks.
 Overall, our results suggest that the multi-dimensional structure of human morality can emerge as a latent pattern from the statistical regularities of language alone, in ways that mirror patterns observed in human moral cognition.